syleront/node-shikimori-api/README.md

 ```

 ### Address paths
-Shikimori users some parameters in url paths
+Shikimori users some parameters in url paths (e.g. user id)
-How to get them? e.g. if you wanna to get ../users/zerotwo/history
+How to get them? e.g. if you wanna to get ../api/users/zerotwo/history (https://shikimori.org/api/doc/1.0/users/history)
 You must to do this next:

 ``` js